 A close second to Martinique that’s a lot more accessible to U.S. travelers, French Saint Martin is similarly devoted to the culinary arts.
 Fantastic French-Creole food is everywhere, and in particular, the seaside village of Grand Case is not to be missed.
 Local, rustic eateries here, known as Lolo’s, serve up the best of the island at nice prices.

 If you like your culinary adventures with a more Latin flair, then Puerto Rico is your top choice.
 When it comes to the best of Caribbean travel, two areas, in particular, Piñones and Guavate, get your taste buds uniquely in tune with the local sabor.
 The collection of kiosks that line the beach in Piñones just east of San Juan is nothing short of street-food heaven.
 Guavate, located in the mountain town of Cayey, is ground zero for Puerto Rico’s famed lechoneras.
 These restaurants are purveyors of the most mouth-watering slow-cooked roast pork anywhere on the planet.
+And, of course, Puerto Rico has many resorts for those looking to take it a little easier.

 Best Places to Stay